jinnosux/imgbb-upload/README.md

 ## Prequisites:
 - python 3.7+
-- imgbb key (create an account on imgbb.com and get free api token. than, add it to .env file in this dir as imgbb-token = "paste-your-token-here" )
+- imgbb free token (create an account on imgbb.com and get free api token. than, add it to .env file in this dir as imgbb-token = "paste-your-token-here" )
 - pip -r requirements.txt

 ## Usage: